-Let’s get to baking!
-Add all of the dry ingredients to a large bowl and whisk together.
+To make the Ultimate Vegan Chocolate Cake: Add all of the dry ingredients to a large bowl and whisk together.

-In a separate medium sized bowl, whisk together all of the wet ingredients.
+In a separate medium-sized bowl, whisk together all of the wet ingredients.

 Yep, there is apple cider vinegar in there.
 Yes, that seems weird.
 The reason it’s in there is to make the cakes rise and get fluffy (remember baking soda and vinegar volcanoes)?
 It’s a wonderful trick I picked up from Chloe Coscarelli, one of my most favourite cookbook authors.
 It works like a charm, and trust me, you can’t taste the vinegar at all, only delicious chocolateness.